Spectral Bounds for the Connectivity of Regular Graphs with Given Order: Introduction

-The majority of the related results listed above were derived using a variety of combinatorial, linear algebraic, and analytic techniques; moreover, they feature upper bounds for $\lambda_2(G)$ which do not depend on the order of the graph.
+Theorems \ref{thm112} and \ref{thm113} extend the results listed earlier to multigraphs, and improve some of them (e.g. Theorem \ref{Suilthm1.9}).
+The majority of the related results listed earlier were derived using a variety of combinatorial, linear algebraic, and analytic techniques; moreover, they feature upper bounds for $\lambda_2(G)$ which do not depend on the order of the graph.
 In contrast, the results derived in the present paper feature bounds for $\lambda_2(G)$ which depend on both the degree and the order of the graphs, and as such are tight for infinite families of graphs.
 Furthermore, the derivations of these results combine analytic techniques with computer-aided \emph{symbolic} algebra; this proves to be a powerful approach, easily establishing the desired results in all but finitely-many cases.
 The remaining cases are verified through a brute-force approach which relies on enumerating all multigraphs with certain properties.
 In order to avoid enumeration and post-hoc elimination of the exponential number of multigraphs without the desired properties, our approach required the development of novel combinatorial and graph theoretic techniques.
 While the problem of generating all non-isomorphic simple graphs having a certain degree sequence and other properties is well-studied (cf. \cite{hakimi,hanlon,ruskey}), there are not as many efficiently-implemented algorithms for constrained enumeration of multigraphs (see \cite{taqqu} for some results in this direction).
 Thus, the developed enumeration procedure may also be of independent interest.

 The paper is organized as follows.
 In the next section, we recall some graph theoretic and linear algebraic notions, specifically those related to eigenvalue interlacing.
-In Sections 3 and 4, respectively, we give spectral bounds which guarantee a certain vertex- and edge-connectivity.
-We conclude with some final remarks and open questions in Section 5.
+In Sections 3 and 4, we present our main results.
+We conclude with some final remarks in Section 5.
 The Appendix includes further details and computer code for symbolic computations used in some of the proofs.